-Acute interstitial pneumonitis (AIP) is a rapidly progressive non infectious interstitial lung disease of unknown aetiology.
+Acute interstitial pneumonitis (AIP), also know as Hamman-Rich syndrome is a rapidly progressive non infectious interstitial lung disease of unknown aetiology.
 It is considered the only acute process of the idiopathic intersitial pneumonias.

 AIP tends to occur in those without pre-existing lung disease and typically affects middle age adults (mean ~ 50 years 5).

 Clinical features are varied.
 Patients often have a history of an antecedent prior illness such as a viral upper respiratory infection.
 Common initial symptoms include myalgias, arthralgias, pyrexia, chills, and malaise.
 Severe exertional dyspnoea develops over a matter of days to weeks 13.